Trai Turner

-Trai Denzell Turner (born June 14, 1993) is an American professional football offensive guard.
+Trai Denzell Turner (born June 14, 1993) is an American former professional football offensive guard.
 He played college football for the LSU Tigers and was selected by the Carolina Panthers in the third round of the 2014 NFL draft, where he made the Pro Bowl every year from 2015 to 2019.
 Turner has also played for the Los Angeles Chargers, Pittsburgh Steelers, and Washington Commanders.

 Early life

 Turner attended St. Augustine High School in New Orleans, Louisiana.
 He played offensive tackle for their football team, helping St. Augustine average over 300 yards rushing a game.